lytemar/Statistical-Rethinking-2ed-Julia-Stan-Pluto/README.md

+## Note

+After many years I have decided to step away from my work with Stan and Julia.
+My plan is to be around until the end of 2024 for support if someone decides to step in and take over further development and maintenance work.

+At the end of 2024 I'll archive the different packages and projects included in the Github organisations StanJulia, StatisticalRethingJulia and RegressionAndOtherStoriesJulia if no one is interested (and time-wise able!) to take on this work.

+I have thoroughly enjoyed working on both Julia and Stan and see both projects mature during the last 15 or so years.
+And I will always be grateful for the many folks who have helped me on numerous occasions.
+Both the Julia and the Stan community are awesome to work with!
+Thanks a lot!

 ## Purpose of SR2StanPluto.jl (v5.7)

 As stated many times by the author in his [online lectures](https://www.youtube.com/watch?v=ENxTrFf9a7c&list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI), StatisticalRethinking is a hands-on course.
 This project is intended to assist with the hands-on aspect of learning the key ideas in StatisticalRethinking.